tokyoneon/Armor/README.md

 ## Installation

 Armor relies on LibreSSL to encrypt the input file and create the SSL certificate.
-If LibreSSL it's found in your system, Armor will attempt to install it.
+If LibreSSL isn't found in your system, Armor will attempt to install it.
 The function for this can be invoked simply by executing `./armor.sh`.
 Ncat is also a dependency and can be installed in Kali using `$ apt-get update && apt-get install nmap`.

 Armor can be cloned and executed using the below commands.